Rutherford George Montgomery: Life

 Montgomery was born in Straubville, Sargent County, North Dakota, "a true ghost town" as of 2005. to George Y. and Matilda Proctor Montgomery.
-He studied at Colorado Agricultural College, Western State College of Colorado, and University of Nebraska; taught elementary school in Hot Springs, Wyoming; and from 1917 to 1919 served in the United States Air Corps.
+He studied at Colorado Agricultural College, Western State College of Colorado, and University of Nebraska; taught elementary school in Hot Springs County, Wyoming; and from 1917 to 1919 served in the United States Air Corps.
 During the 1920s, he worked as a teacher and principal at junior and senior high schools in Montrose County, Colorado.

 Montgomery married Eunice Opal Kirks in 1930; they had three children.
 He served Gunnison County, Colorado, as a judge from 1931 to 1936 and as county commissioner from 1932 to 1938, then became a freelance writer.

 While still at school, Montgomery began writing stories about the wild animals that lived around his family's farm.
 He went on to write books about aviation and the people, landscapes and animals of the American West, particularly horses.
 In all, he wrote more than 100 books.

 From 1941 to 1946, Montgomery was a writer for Dick Tracy.
 He worked as a creative writing teacher 1955–57 and as a scriptwriter for Walt Disney Studios 1958–1962.